 - Read the small print — it’s vital that you know exactly what you’re getting for your money.
 Some companies won’t cover diagnostics or complementary treatments, so don’t get caught out.

-- Shop around by ringing at least three different companies or you could try Horse & Hound Compare — our insurance comparison service.
+- Shop around by ringing at least three different companies

 - It’s wise to choose an equine insurance specialist, as non-specialist companies may not have the necessary experience when dealing with equine claims.